LegStahl/ControlConstantsCC/README.md

 then cmake -S . -B build to init project cmake --build build --config=Release or Debug to build project and to get executable

+### SIMULATE
+To simulate a working device is main.py is used.
+There are two address where data can be written through WRITE request and can be read through READ request.